How Much Does a Retaining Wall Cost?

 Before installing the pavers or stones used in the wall, it's important to properly slope the area.
 The ground underneath the stones should have a slight slope that keeps water from pooling up behind or under the stones.
 This slope helps water drain away from the area.
 Without the right slope, the water can saturate the ground and increase the weight of the dirt enough that it pushes the retaining wall down.

 The next step involves digging a trench for the stones.
-This trench should be slightly wider than the stones, and contractors will add a thin layer of sand or another fill material to the trench.
-Tampering the ground and ensuring that the space is level are other important steps.
-The builder will then place a layer of pavers on top of the sand, check that the stones remain level and add more sand if required.
-Contractors will add additional sand as needed as they build up the retaining wall.
-They also use sand or another material to fill in any gaps between the pavers after making the wall as high as desired.
+This trench should be slightly wider than the stones.
+Contractors add a thin layer of sand or another fill material to the trench.
+Then, tamper the ground and ensure that the space is level.
+Then, place a layer of pavers on top of the sand, check that the stones remain level and add more sand if required.
+Add additional sand as you build up the retaining wall.
+Also, use sand or another material to fill in any gaps between the pavers after making the wall as high as desired.

 Top Articles on Retaining Wall